Julyjuie/gpt-suppression-lab/README.md

 Suggestions for analysis, revisions, or feature extensions are welcome via GitHub Issues or Pull Requests.
 All experimental structures are clearly organized around visual components and text-based transition logic to ensure accessibility and ease of collaboration for external contributors.

+☑️ This repository is now public for research transparency purposes.